fudab/fudab.github.io/covid-19/china.md

     <td>(b) Recursive migration traces involving the top 3 provinces with the greatest cumulative migration index from the departure provinces. </td>
   </tr>
   <tr>
     <td colspan="2">Figure 3: Migration traces derived from the migration data.
-Daily migration index from `January 1` to `January 27` is added to obtain the cumulative index.
-And we use heatmap to indicate the number of infected people by `January 27`.
+Daily migration index from January 1 to January 27 is added to obtain the cumulative index.
+And we use heatmap to indicate the number of infected people by January 27.
 For (b), the ﬁrst place of departure is Hubei, which points to the 3 destinations: Guangdong, Henan and Hunan.
 These 3 destinations are treated as the new places of departure and new destinations are added.
 We repeat this process until there is no new destination appears.</td>
   </tr>
 </table>